 Have you ever gone to use a gift card and realized you couldn't remember if you'd already spent part of it?
 That's actually the most common situation I hear about.
 Because eGift cards exist only in your inbox, there's no physical reminder sitting in your wallet.
 I've started keeping a simple note on my phone with the card number, CVV, and the last balance I checked — it takes 20 seconds and saves so much hassle.

-Also: PerfectGift cards are issued by Peoples Trust Company, which is a federally regulated financial institution.
-That matters because it means there's a real regulatory framework behind these cards — they're not some fly-by-night product.
+PerfectGift cards are issued by Peoples Trust Company, a federally regulated trust company based in Canada.
+That matters because it means there's a real regulatory framework behind these cards.
 The Visa branding means they work at any Visa terminal in Canada and internationally, including online purchases with foreign merchants.

 And just to be clear about the denominations: you can get these in $25, $50, $100, $150, $200, $250, or $500 amounts.
 The $100 and $50 options are by far the most popular gift amounts from what I've seen — but for a big occasion or a group gift, the $250 or $500 option is genuinely useful.